ashwanth1109/Mongoose/README.md

 3. Define all the necessary schema
 4. Build all the necessary models
 5. Open the mongoose connection to the database

+So far, we have merely begun to explore all the possibilities and functionality that models provide us.

+#### CRUD operations - Introduction

+To reiterate a document is a single instance of a model.
+So, in order to operate on a document, we need to work with the provided methods of the model.
+Some examples of these methods are - create, find, update, remove etc. These methods are usually applied to the model, however we also have instance methods that let us apply certain methods on individual instances of the model - e.g. instance.save method.

+Mongoose also let you create your own model methods, thus providing you with the functionality necessary to create any kind of method.

+In order to further explore the methods available to use, we will continue with the 'User' model compiled from the 'userSchema'